 Bergen Airbnb Market Analysis 2025: Short Term Rental Data & Vacation Rental Statistics in North Holland, Netherlands

 Is Airbnb profitable in Bergen in 2025?
 Explore comprehensive Airbnb analytics for Bergen, North Holland, Netherlands to uncover income potential.
-This 2025 STR market report for Bergen, based on AirROI data from April 2024 to March 2025, reveals key trends in the niche market of 166 active listings.
+This 2025 STR market report for Bergen, based on AirROI data from July 2024 to June 2025, reveals key trends in the market of 216 active listings.

 Whether you're considering an Airbnb investment in Bergen, optimizing your existing vacation rental, or exploring rental arbitrage opportunities, understanding the Bergen Airbnb data is crucial.
-Navigating the high regulation landscape is key to maximizing your short term rental income potential.
+Leveraging the low regulation environment is key to maximizing your short term rental income potential.
 Let's dive into the specifics.

 Key Bergen Airbnb Performance Metrics Overview